The degree requirements for the doctoral program are outlined below:

 The Requirements of the Graduate School

-The Graduate School imposes a set of requirements on all graduate students, which must be met by all CS graduate students.
-These requirements deal with such issues as grades, courses taken in residence, transfer credit, and time limits.
-If you are unsure about a requirement please speak with the CS graduate office.
+The Graduate School maintains additional academic & registration policies, which must be followed by all CS graduate students.
+These policies address such issues as grades & credit, courses taken in residence, transfer credit, and time limits.
+If you are unsure about a requirement, please speak with the CS graduate office.

 Parallel Masters Study